Skip Navigation

 Stories are an integral part of how our culture and worldview are shaped.
 Since most Muslims are born out of eastern cultures, the meaning of stories for individuals and families becomes even more important.
 Below is a blog posted by a former Snowbird staffer that now serves in the predominantly Muslim country of Chad.
 He also served as a speaker at the 2016 Snowbird Missions Conference.
 You can watch and listen to the sessions in our Media & Resources archive.

-Blog headerfrontporch 1
+blog headerfrontporch 1

 By Robert Lane